-Mode Status register condition WP# and SRWD bit status Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the SRWD, BP0-BP1 bits can be changed.
-WP#=1 and SRWD bit=0, or WP#=0 and SRWD bit=0, or WP#=1 and SRWD=1 The protected area cannot be programmed or erased.
-Hardware protection mode (HPM) The SRWD, BP0-BP1 of status register bits cannot be changed.
-WP#=0, SRWD bit=1 The protected area cannot be programmed or erased.
+Mode Status register condition WP# and SRWD bit status Memory Software protection mode(SPM) Status register can be written in (WEL bit is set to "1") and the SRWD, BP0-BP1 bits can be changed WP#=1 and SRWD bit=0, or WP#=0 and SRWD bit=0, or WP#=1 and SRWD=1 The protected area cannot be program or erase.
+Hardware protection mode (HPM) The SRWD, BP0-BP1 of status register bits cannot be changed WP#=0, SRWD bit=1 The protected area cannot be program or erase.

-Note: 1.
-As defined by the values in the Block Protect (BP1, BP0) bits of the Status Register, as shown in Table 1.
+1. As defined by the values in the Block Protect (BP1, BP0) bits of the Status Register, as shown in Table 1.

-As the table above showing, the summary of the Software Protected Mode (SPM) and Hardware Protected Mode (HPM).
+As the above table showing, the summary of the Software Protected Mode (SPM) and Hardware Protected Mode (HPM).